nerfstudio-project/gsplat/docs/INSTALL_WIN.md

 # Installing `gsplat` on Windows

 ## Install using a pre-compiled wheels

-You can also install gsplat from python wheels containing pre-compiled binaries for a specific pytorch and cuda version.
+You can install gsplat from python wheels containing pre-compiled binaries for a specific pytorch and cuda version.
 These wheels are stored in the github releases and can be found using simple index pages under https://docs.gsplat.studio/wheels.
 You obtain the wheel from this simple index page for a specific pytorch an and cuda version by appending these the version number after a + sign (part referred a *local version*).
 For example, to install gsplat for pytorch 2.0 and cuda 11.8 you can use
 ```
 pip install gsplat==1.2.0+pt20cu118 --index-url https://docs.gsplat.studio/wheels